Earn your degree and professional skills

 This course provides an overview of the nature, organization, and function of the continuum of health services found in the United States.
 Emphasis is placed on the interrelation of cultural, economic, political and social aspects of health care delivery at the federal, state and local level.
 Topics include health care costs, accessibility of services, governmental influence on health care delivery, private industry role in health care, services for the medically indigent and elderly, ethical issues regarding transplants, reproductive technology, end of life decisions and funding.

-This course explores some of the major issues facing health care industry and the effect that public policy and business environment has on a health care organization.
-Emphasis is on supply and demand theory, reimbursement systems, managed care, DRG prospective payment, insurance, Medicare, Medicaid, governmental regulations, accessibility, eligibility, budgeting and planning.
+This course explores some of the major issues facing the healthcare industry and the effect that public policy and business environment has on a healthcare organization.
+Emphasis is on supply and demand theory, reimbursement systems, managed care, charge-master management, Case-mix management, DRG prospective payment, insurance, Medicare, Medicaid, governmental regulations, accessibility, eligibility, budgeting, and planning.
 Students learn to use informational and research tools to make effective management decisions.

 Students in this course examine the role of health care policy and legal, regulatory, and quality control in ethical decision making in healthcare.
 Students explore concepts and principles of health care policy, legal control, ethical conduct, and regulatory environments and their application to the health care environment.
 The impact of health care policy and multicultural, socioeconomic, political, legal, and regulatory factors on health care systems is explored.